Nest-Microservices-Pedro/products-launcher/README.md

 1. Clone the repository
 2. Create a .env
-3. Execute the command `docker compose upd --build`
+3. Execute the command `docker compose up --build`